hydephp/develop/docs/customization.md

 #### Reordering Navigation Menu Items

 Hyde makes an effort to organize the menu items in a sensible way.
 Putting your most important pages first.
 This of course may not always be how you want, so it's easy to reorder the menu items.
 Simply override the `navigation.order` array in the Hyde config.
 The priorities set will determine the order of the menu items.
 Lower values are higher in the menu.
+Any pages not listed will get priority 999.

 ```php
 // filepath config/hyde.php